Vantiq/vantiq-python-sdk/docs/api.md

 ### Vantiq.register_subscriber\_on\_close()

 Register a callback to be called when the subscriber is closed.
 Useful for the subscriber to know that there's no longer any subscriber active (for whatever reason).
-This could happen due to issues at the server side or the connetion between the client & server.
+This could happen due to issues at the server side or with the connection between the client & server.

 #### Parameters:
 * _callback_ : Callable[[], Awaitable[None]]